 Owned and operated by the Army Corps of Engineers, the lock complex at Sault Ste Marie, Michigan (“Soo Locks”) enables ships to navigate the St. Marys River, which connects Lake Superior and Lake Huron.
 Through this critical infrastructure, Great Lakes commercial vessels carry iron ore and other raw materials that feed the nation’s steel industry, agricultural products destined for export markets, and low sulfur coal fueling the region’s electric utilities.

 Unfortunately, the lock infrastructure is old and in need of repair and replacement.
 The two operating locks at Sault Ste Marie were constructed in 1948 and 1968.
 In 2007, the Corps of Engineers began a multi-year program to rehabilitate and modernize the Soo Locks’ infrastructure.
 The goal of this program is to improve the efficiency of lock operations and reduce the risk of lock failure and possible vessel delays.
-With a total (current) estimated cost of $181 million, the program is only partially complete with an additional $95 million needed to complete all work items.
-The Corps’ FY18 budget includes $9.3 million for the project – a shortfall of $13.95 million compared to the amount needed this year.
+With a total (current) estimated cost of $189 million, the program is only partially complete with an additional $94 million needed to complete all work items.
+The Corps’ FY19 budget includes $2.4 million for the project – a shortfall of $20.2 million compared to the amount needed this year.

 Seaway Lock Rehabilitation and Asset Renewal

 Originally constructed in 1959, the Saint Lawrence Seaway connects the Great Lakes to the Atlantic Ocean and provides Great Lakes states with access to world trade.
 The Water Resources Development Act of 2007 authorized the Secretary of Transportation to initiate an asset renewal program, which includes rehabilitation of the Eisenhower and Snell Locks on the St. Lawrence River in upstate New York.
 Between 2009-2014 the Saint Lawrence Seaway Development Corporation (SLSDC) has completed 43 separate projects at a cost of $94 million.
 These projects include maintenance dredging of the navigation channel, structural rehabilitation of lock infrastructure, repair of lock gates, and equipment replacement.
 Future plans call for 45 additional projects to be completed between 2016-2020 at a cost of approximately $98.9 million.
+A total of $9.7 million needs to be included in the U.S. Department of Transportation’s FY2019 budget for the Seaway’s Asset Renewal Program.
 These investments will ensure the reliability of the waterway and the industries and communities it serves.

 Great Lakes Breakwater Reconstruction